Lahardaun - Ireland's Titanic Village

 The tragic tale of a group from the north Mayo village of Lahardane has seen it renamed Ireland’s Titanic Village.

-In April 1912 fourteen men and women from the parish of Addergoole in Lahardane set sail from Queenstown, Cork for a new life in America.
-Within days, eleven had died in the icy waters of the North Atlantic when their ship, the famous SS Titanic, sank on her maiden voyage.
+In April 1912 fourteen men and women from Addergoole, in North Mayo, set sail from Queenstown, Cork for a new life in America.
+Within days, eleven had died in the icy waters of the North Atlantic.
+Their ship, ‘Titanic’, sank on her maiden voyage.

-The 100th anniversary was marked in 2012 with a memorable Irish Titanic Centenary Programme.
-The Cultural Week that April drew some 12,500 people to the small village of Lahardane.
+The 100th anniversary was marked with a very memorable Irish Titanic Centenary Programme.
+The Cultural Week, 8th - 15th April 2012, drew some 12,500 people to the small village of Lahardane.

-Throughout 2012 the Addergoole Titanic story resonated widely with TV crews and reporters flocking from all over the world to capture this moment in history.
+Throughout 2012 the addergoole titanic story was resonated across the globe with TV crews and reporters flocking from all over to capture this moment in history.

-The Addergoole Titanic Memorial Park and the stunning Titanic and Emigration-themed stained glass windows can be seen in the village of Lahardane, which is across Lough Conn from Ballina and 21km by road, or 27km from Castlebar.
+The Addergoole Titanic Memorial Park and the stunning Titanic and Emigration themed stained glass windows can be seen in the village of Lahardane.